scikit-hep/hist/docs/index.rst

 `Hist <https://github.com/scikit-hep/hist>`_ is a powerful Histogramming tool for analysis based on `boost-histogram <https://boost-histogram.readthedocs.io/en/latest/index.html>`_ (the Python binding of the Histogram library in Boost).
 It is a friendly analysis-focused project that uses `boost-histogram <https://boost-histogram.readthedocs.io/en/latest/index.html>`_ as a backend to do the work, but provides plotting tools, shortcuts, and new ideas.

 To get an idea of creating histograms in Hist looks like, you can take a look at the :doc:`Examples <examples/HistDemo>`.
-Once you have a feel for what is involved in using Hist, we recommend you start by following the instructions in :doc:`Installation <installation>`.
+Once you have a feel for what is involved in using Hist, we recommend you start by following the instructions in :doc:`Installation </user-guide/installation>`.
 Then, go through the User Guide starting with :doc:`Quickstart </user-guide/quickstart>`, and read the :doc:`Reference </reference/modules>` documentation.
 We value your contributions and you can follow the instructions in :doc:`Contributing <contributing>`.
 Finally, if you’re having problems, please do let us know at our :doc:`Support <support>` page.

 .. toctree::